For a deeper understanding of how dedicated servers work and their core benefits, read our guide on What is a Dedicated Server?

 Physical hardware capacities are hard limits but you can upgrade components or scale to a larger server without needing to switch platforms.

-Windows Dedicated Hosting vs Other Hosting Types
+How Does Windows Dedicated Hosting Compare to Other Hosting Types?

 | Feature | Shared Hosting | VPS Hosting | Windows Dedicated Hosting |